How to Choose a Business Name – Descriptive, Brandable, or Hybrid?

 The Three Main Types of Business Name

-As you brainstorm name ideas for a design agency or another type of creative business, you’ll need to decide whether to choose a more descriptive, brandable, or hybrid business name.
+As you brainstorm business name ideas for a design agency or another type of creative business, you’ll need to decide whether to choose a more descriptive, brandable, or hybrid business name.

 First, let’s begin by describing each of these types of names!